mike-snow1/LangBot/README.md

 Chatbot: Of course!
 There are many great resources for learning Spanish.
 Some popular options include Duolingo, Rosetta Stone, and Babbel.
 Additionally, you may find online courses on platforms like Coursera and Udemy.
 These resources offer interactive lessons, exercises, and pronunciation practice to help you improve your Spanish skills.

-Feedback
+## Feedback

 We appreciate your feedback on the Translation Services Chatbot.
 If you have any suggestions for improvement or encounter any issues, please let us know.
 Your feedback will help us enhance the chatbot's functionality and user experience.

-Disclaimer
-The Translation Services Chatbot is designed to provide general information and assistance with translation-related inquiries.
-While the chatbot strives to deliver accurate translations and recommendations, it is important to note that automated translations may not always capture the full context and nuances of the source text.
-For professional translations, it is recommended to consult with human translators or reputable translation services for the best results.

 Thank you for using the Translation Services Chatbot!